Line Editing is a wonderful thing. Some call it copyediting, some call it just regular old editing.

 I call it going line by line through your pages and catching a whole lot of stuff.

-At this stage, you’ve had a beta read, some good feedback from author friends, and you’ve gone
+At this stage, you’ve had a beta read, some good feedback from author friends, maybe a developmental edit, and you’ve gone

 over your draft enough times and really need to step away from those pages.

 Hyphenation: The CMOS has an entire PDF on hyphenation rules.
-I’ll go through and correct hyphens such as making sure mid-morning is midmorning and goodbye is good-bye.
+I’ll go through and correct hyphens such as making sure mid-morning is midmorning and half asleep is half-asleep.

 Punctuation: Commas, directional and smart vs. curly quotes, question marks placement, ellipses usage, em vs. en dashes, hyphens, digit vs. spelled numbers, percent usage, spaces and tabs, etc.